andyvogel/cljyenc/README.md

 ## Usage

-The niche use of Yenc
+The niche use of YEnc
 is to encode binary data into strings that won't confuse text based protocols of network applications.This library takes bytes and encodes them into a string using YEnc.
 My own usage is to encode bytes into String and back, since the built in Java character encodings aren't able to consistently and accurately reproduce byte